 Let this sink in, Keynes had NO idea of the fundamental concepts of economics, viz. profit and income.
 Now it is pretty obvious because profit is ill-defined the whole theoretical superstructure of Keynesianism is false, in particular, all I=S/IS-LM models.

 But things get from bad to worse.
-Neither Post Keynesians nor New Keynesians nor Anti-Keynesians have realized Keynes’s logical blunder until this day (2011).
+Neither Post-Keynesians nor New Keynesians nor Anti-Keynesians have realized Keynes’s logical blunder to this day (2011).
 And ― ridiculous to the extreme ― Paul Krugman bases his economic analysis and policy advice still on IS-LM (2014).

-The question of this thread is ‘Do economists understand economies?’ and the unequivocal answer is NO. From the history of economic “thought” is known that economists swallow every brain-dead junk from utility maximization to supply-demand-equilibrium to I=S without turning a hair.
+The question of this thread is ‘Do economists understand economies?’ and the unequivocal answer is NO. From the history of economic “thought”, it is known that economists swallow every brain-dead garbage from utility maximization to supply-demand-equilibrium to I=S without turning a hair.
 From all scientific write-offs, economists are the worst and this certainly includes you.

 Kakarot-Handtke, E. (2011).
 Why Post Keynesianism is Not Yet a Science.
 SSRN Working Paper Series, 1966438: 1–20.
 URL

 Kakarot-Handtke, E. (2014).
 Mr. Keynes, Prof. Krugman, IS-LM, and the End of Economics as We Know It.
 SSRN Working Paper Series, 2392856: 1–19.
 URL